Hunger and Homelessness Awareness Week

 These challenges, however, are not insurmountable – you can help!
 By working together, we can build a more inclusive and sustainable future for all.
 Here are some ideas and resources for advocating for affordable housing in Chester County.

-• Advocate: Speak [RH3] up in municipal meetings, and let your voice be heard in favor of policy changes that promote affordable housing.
+Advocate: Speak [RH3] up in municipal meetings, and let your voice be heard in favor of policy changes that promote affordable housing.
 The Home Team has created an Advocacy Talking Points document which you can use to aid in this effort.
+You can also visit their Attainable Housing Advocacy Website to learn more.

 Change is Possible